 I’m working full-time, my grown daughters are home taking their college classes online, and our professional caregivers can’t come in.
-Stephen’s not going to his physical therapy and other appointments because of social distancing mandates, so, like many other families, we are doing our best to take on those roles ourselves.
+Stephen’s not going to his physical therapy and other appointments, so, like many other families, we are doing our best to take on those roles ourselves.
 We love being with him, but there isn’t much time left over!

 According to Dr. Shanthi Gowrinathan, M.D., a psychiatrist and director of psycho-oncology at the John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, California, making time for yourself is imperative.
 “Many caregivers are also looking after their families and doing jobs.
 Caregiving at home is not a job in isolation or one that is paid, and you can experience burnout,” she says.
 “It’s really about remembering that as a caregiver, you have wants and needs as well.